 Diane is a multi award-winning director and actor, and is the long-time Artistic and Producing Director of one of Canada’s most resilient and successful independent theatre company’s, Ruby Slippers Theatre.
 She is the 2017 recipient of the prestigious Bra D’Or Award, a national award annually presented by the Playwrights Guild of Canada, in recognition of her years of championing works by women.
 She was also a nominee for the 2018 Women of Distinction Awards.

 For Ruby Slippers Theatre, Diane has commissioned many English language translations of the best in contemporary French Canadian plays.
 She has proceeded to also produce and direct their award-winning English language premieres in Vancouver.
 Her affinity for the best in the French Canadian canon in English translation has resulted in critically heralded productions that include Down Dangerous Passes Road by Michel Marc Bouchard, translated by Linda Gaboriau, The Winners by Francois Archambault, translated by Shelley Tepperman, Life Savers by Serge Boucher, translated by Shelley Tepperman, The Leisure Society by François Archambault, translated by Bobby Theodore, and You Will Remember Me, and most recently she produced and directed the west coast English language premiere of Michel Tremblay’s iconic Les Belles-soeurs.

 Her English language Vancouver premiere production of You Will Remember Me has since been picked up, and was showcased to great critical acclaim as part of The Gateway Theatre’s mainstage 2016/17 Season.
 In 2015 she commissioned the English language translation for After Me by Christian Bégin, translated by Leanna Brodie, and produced / directed the premiere.
 This resulted in five Jessie Award nominations including Outstanding Direction and Outstanding Production.
 That same year she was nominated for Outstanding Performance by an Actress in a Leading Role for The Duchess a.k.a.
 Wallis Simpson.
 Diane has also freelanced across Canada and the United States.
-This work included work with The Sacramento Theatre Company.
 Diane co-created several interdisciplinary performance works that she then directed which were showcased abroad and at the Canada Dance Festival in Ottawa.

 She and RST have earned the reputation for being Vancouver’s premiere producers of French Canadian plays in English translation, and perveyor’s of smart social satire that is infectiously entertaining.